marvinroger/nanocurrency-js/packages/nanocurrency/README.md

 Contributions are very welcome.
 To develop, make use of the following commands (using [Yarn](https://yarnpkg.com)):

-- `yarn build:dev`: build the C++ code to WebAssembly and bundle the files into the `dist` directory, without optimization so that it is fast while developing.
+- `yarn build:dev`: build the C++ code to WebAssembly and bundle the files into the `dist/` directory, without optimization so that it is fast while developing.
 Note that you'll need to have Docker installed

 - `yarn test`: test the code